MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-top-10-hardest-demon-tunnel-of-despair-verified.md

 affiliateLinks: false
 hideAds: false
 ---
 A new top Geometry Dash extreme demon was verified by Zoink on June 7, 2023, called Tunnel of Despair.
-Made by Exen and ImMaxX1, it is heavily wave focused according to one source.
+Made by Exen and ImMaxX1, it is heavily wave focused, according to one source.

 According to Zoink, it might place in the top 20-30 on the [Pointercrate Demon List, the most popular ranking of Geometry Dash's hardest levels](/posts/geometry-dash-demon-list-where-to-find-the-hardest-demons/).
 According to Exen and ImMaxX1, it is a [top 10 hardest level in Geometry Dash](/posts/geometry-dash-levels-top-10-hardest-extreme-demons-2022/).